liampshaw/liampshaw.github.io/research.md

 permalink: /research/
 ---

+This page gives a rough overview of my current academic interests.

 ### Bacterial genetics

 The increasing availability of [complete bacterial genomes](https://doi.org/10.1099/mgen.0.000294) allows the investigation of the processes which underpin bacterial evolution.
 I'm particularly interested in the spread of mobile genetic elements which move ['horizontally'](https://doi.org/10.1038/s41467-018-03205-z) across bacterial genomes and even species, and untangling this nested genetic complexity.
 These elements include bits of DNA called plasmids, as well as smaller ones such as transposons, both of which move genes for antimicrobial resistance around.
 We historically don't understand much about the evolution of these elements compared to bacterial chromosomes - but we're making headway.